-opcua write handle nodeid ?attr? type value
+opcua writejson handle nodeid ?attr? type value

-Performs a write operation on the client or server object handle writing value with type type into the attribute attr of the node identifier nodeid.
+This is an optional command which is available when the open62541 library is compiled with JSON support.
+Similar to opcua write a write operation on the client or server object handle is performed and the attribute attr of the node identifier nodeid is written by serializing the JSON string value according to the data type type.
 If attr is omitted, it defaults to Value.
+This operation is always synchronous.